What it's all about?

 For house price information please visit our resource centre.

 Eating: For fine dining and dazzling views over the river while you dine, it’s hard to beat the OXO Tower Restaurant.
 Originally a power station, it was transformed into the Art Deco icon we know today in the late 1920s.
-Head south to Joanna’s in Crystal Palace and grab a window seat to enjoy a modern British and international menu and spectacular view of the London skyline.
 Meanwhile, Necos Creperie next to Canada Water station creates fabulous sweet and savoury treats for you in minutes.
 Or book a table at the always-busy Paladar close to Elephant and Castle for Latin American cooking in as urban a setting as you could imagine.